saltant-org/saltant/docs/source/hosting/production.rst

 --------------------------------------

-This and the next section are adapted from `these uWSGI and nginx instructions`_, which provide a more detailed reference for the following instructions.
+This and the next section are adapted from `these uWSGI and nginx instructions`_, which provide a much more detailed reference for the following instructions.

 First we need to install `uWSGI`_; if we're on Ubuntu we can install